SyncfusionExamples/Creating-a-Area-Chart-for-the-US-Tech-Companies-Adopting-Dual-Class-Voting-Structures/README.md

 # Creating a Area Chart for the US Tech Companies Adopting Dual Class Voting Structures

+## Troubleshooting
+#### Path too long exception
+If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

+## Description
 [Area chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts/chart-types/maui-area-chart) is used to represent the quantitative values of different categories over a continuous interval.
 It is particularly effective for displaying trends and patterns in data that change over time or across a continuous variable.

 This sample demonstrates how to represent a dual-class voting structure by utilizing a .NET MAUI Area Chart.